kolibri2/moviesuggestions/README.md

    By multiplying the movie embeddings with the user embeddings, the model calculates a score for each movie.
    Higher scores indicate a stronger match between the user's preferences and the movie's features.

+## Deployment

+The app is deployed on AWS ECS with infrastructure defined as code in `infra/`.

 ## Dataset

 The dataset used for this project